RV beginner

 Renting an RV?

-Since you won't have to worry about special licensing, your travel possibilities are almost limitless.
+For many renters, RV licensing is straightforward.
+Most rentals do not require a special license, but larger diesel Class A or Super C motorhomes, vehicles with air brakes, and heavier RVs should always be checked before pickup.
 So with fewer restraints and the open road ahead, what are you waiting for?
 RVezy makes it EZY to rent an RV and learn the ins and outs of the RV lifestyle the fun way.

 Not sure where to begin?
 We've got you covered.
 Before starting your RV search, take some time to learn about the different types of RVs and the best RVs for first-time renters.
 Then, when you've picked the perfect rental, get a jump start on planning your road trip by downloading the best RV travel apps.
 Before you know it, you'll be ready to hit the road.